lana555/dynamatic/Buffers/README.md

-# Dot2VHDL
+# Buffers

-## Compile the dot2vhdl code from the source repository, where this README lies:
+## Compile the buffers code from the source repository, where this README lies:

 ```bash
 mkdir bin